mendersoftware/meta-mender/README.md

 | stable | Ready for production.
 Stability takes precedence over features. |
 | end of life | No maintenance.
 Expect increasing security problems and breakage.
 Updating to a stable branch is highly recommended. |

+For additional infomation, please see the [Yocto Project compatibility section](https://docs.mender.io/overview/compatibility#mender-client-and-yocto-project-version) in the Mender documentation.

 ## Supported layers

 The following layers in this repository are officially supported by Mender: